Hassanyare/Minor_Applied_Data_Science/README.md

 # Minor_Applied_Data_Science
-Welcome to my portfolio on the tasks I have done and been part of during my minor Applied data science at the Hague University of Applied Sciences.
+Welcome to my portfolio on the tasks I have done and been part of during my minor Applied Data Science at the Hague University of Applied Sciences.

+Name: Hassan Ali
+Student number: 17021308

 # Table of Contents